leomed512/Tree_health_NY/README.md

 This project analyzes the health status of street trees in urban areas of New York City (NYC).
 The primary objective is to determine whether there is a statistically significant relationship between tree species (spc_latin) and tree health status.

 ### Primary Objectives
-Determine whether there is a statistically significant association between tree species (spc_latin) and tree health status.
+Determine the variables that are stastitically correlated to tree health status.
 Identify the most common tree species and assess their respective health conditions.

 ## Data Source